zubyj/tipping-calculator/README.md

 ## Reflection

-This is a great starting project to sharpen your HTML/CSS/JS skills.
+This is a great starting project to learn some HTML/CSS/JS.
 I'd highly recommend building something similar if you're interested.